-Learn more about Cigarette Excise Taxes
+Visit altria.com to learn more about Cigarette Excise Taxes

 In recent years, some in the public health community have expressed concern that tobacco products with characterizing flavors other than tobacco are packaged, advertised, and marketed in a manner that may appeal to youth.

 Visit altria.com to learn more about Characterizing Flavors